blenheiminnovation/IoT/README.md

 - Raspberry Pi Pico with USB Connection to PC
 - Breadboard
-- Temperature and Humidity sensor (DHT22)
+- Temperature and Humidity sensor (DHT22 or DHT11)
 - 3 M-M Cables

-An alternative to the prior sensor is the DHT22 temperature and humidity sensor.
-This sensor requires a module to be downloaded, via GitHub, following this [link](https://github.com/danjperron/PicoDHT22) copy the file DHT22.py and save it into the lib folder on the Raspberry Pi Pico.
-Using this module you will be able to read the data from the sensor.
+An alternative to the prior sensor is the DHT22 or DHT11 temperature and humidity sensor.
+This requires use of an additional python library (dht), which should be included in the standard Micropython installation.
+These sensors are very similar - the DHT11 reports integers, while the DHT22 reports floating point numbers.

 ### Particulate Matter Sensor Process